KP Police Acquires Advanced Armored Vehicles To Combat Terrorism - UrduPoint

 KP Police Acquires Advanced Armored Vehicles To Combat Terrorism

-PESHAWAR, (UrduPoint / Pakistan Point News - 19th Feb, 2025) The Khyber Pakhtunkhwa Police has acquired state-of-the-art B7 protection level armored personnel carriers (APCs)to bolster the fight against terrorism and ensure public safety.
+PESHAWAR, (UrduPoint / Pakistan Point News - 21st Feb, 2025) The Khyber Pakhtunkhwa Police has acquired state of the art B7 protection level armored personnel carriers (APCs)to bolster the fight against terrorism and ensure public safety.

 A ceremony was held at the Central Police Office in Peshawar on 19th February 2025 to showcase and inspect the newly procured vehicles.